Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Isoperimetric problem

 \section{Isoperimetric problem}

 First, let us recall some notions about the boundary of non-smooth spaces.
-In the setting of the $N$-dimensional $\RCD(K,N)$ spaces, there are two notions of boundary.
+In the setting of the {non-collapsed} $\RCD(K,N)$ spaces ({i.e., the reference measure is $\haus^N$}), there are two notions of boundary.
 The first introduced by De Philippis--Gigli in \cite{DePhilippisGigli18}, according to which

 where we refer to \cite{DePhilippisGigli18} for the definition of the singular strata $\mathcal{S}^k$.
 Notice that for every $x\in\mathcal{S}^{N-1}\setminus \mathcal{S}^{N-2}$ the tangent cone is unique and isomorphic to $\mathbb R_+^N$, see \cite[item (iii), Theorem 1.4]{BrueNaberSemola20}.
 In particular, we also have, by the volume convergence \cite{DePhilippisGigli18}, that the density of $\mathcal{H}^N$ at every point in $\mathcal{S}^{N-1}\setminus \mathcal{S}^{N-2}$ is $1/2$, and $\leq 1/2$ for every $x\in\partial^* X$ by the lower semicontinuity of the density.